kaanonal/DSA210-project-kaan-onal/FinalReport.md

 ### Interpretation

 - **Random Forest** (best performing model)

--
-Achieved the lowest RMSE (39.53) and highest R² (-0.2847) among all models The negative R² value indicates that the model performs worse than simply predicting the mean reaction time for all observations
+- Achieved the lowest RMSE (39.53) and highest R² (-0.2847) among all models
+- The negative R² value indicates that the model performs worse than simply predicting the mean reaction time for all observations
-Despite being the "best" model, it demonstrates that sleep features are not predictive of reaction time performance
+- Despite being the "best" model, it demonstrates that sleep features are not predictive of reaction time performance

-- All models underperformed, suggesting:
+All models produced negative R² scores, which is a significant finding indicating that:

-  - Sleep features are not predictive
+- **No Predictive Relationship**: Sleep patterns do not reliably predict cognitive performance
-  - Significant influence from external factors (stress, environment, physiology, etc.)
+- **Model Limitations**: The engineered features, despite their sophistication, fail to capture meaningful relationships
+- **Baseline Comparison**: Simply predicting the average reaction time (318ms) would outperform all trained models

 ---